A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Communications & Public Legitimacy Strategy

-A Federal Transition Communications Office will coordinate public information across government, civil society, and media partners.
-It will provide accessible guidance on institutional change, rights protection, and the practical implications of federalisation.
+A Federal Transition Communications Office coordinates public information across government, civil society, and media partners.
+It provides accessible guidance on institutional change, rights protection, and the practical implications of federalisation.

 -